CartoDB/carto-vl-training/training-v2/05-legends.md

 ## Filter Outliers for a Better Histogram

-There's quite a lot of data in our Madrid Listings $price column.
+There's quite a lot of data in our Madrid listings `price` column.
 What if we're only interested in the smaller listings?
 We can visualize smaller values only using a CARTO VL [filter](https://carto.com/developers/carto-vl/reference/) expression.
 Add a `filter` line to your `viz` like this:

 ```javascript
 const viz = new carto.Viz(`